yandex-cloud/docs/en/_includes/functions/cloudlogs-trigger-create.md

       * In the **Interval** field, specify the time after which the function will be invoked again if the current attempt fails.
 Values can be from 10 to 60 seconds.
 The default is 10 seconds.
       * In the **Number of attempts** field, specify the number of invocation retries before the trigger moves a message to the [Dead Letter Queue](../../functions/concepts/dlq.md).
 Values can be from 1 to 5.
 The default is 1.

-   1. (optional) Under **Dead Letter Queue settings**, select the [Dead Letter Queue](../../functions/concepts/dlq.md) and the service account with write privileges to this queue.
+   1. (optional) Under **Dead Letter Queue settings**, select the [Dead Letter Queue](../../functions/concepts/dlq.md) and the service account with write privileges for this queue.

    1. Click **Create trigger**.